 The California Association of Independent Business, Inc. (CAIB) seeks to help California’s small businesses and our economy by providing:

-- A simple and effective process for small business people to take an active role in governmental affairs and effect legislation in Sacramento before it becomes law.
+- A simple and effective process for small business people to take an active role in governmental affairs and affect legislation in Sacramento before it becomes law.

 - Accurate and up-to-date information to the governor, legislators and state officials, from the direct input of thousands of individual small business people regarding the impact of legislation, regulation, and other issues that affect their businesses.

-- Encouragement for small business people to participate with responsibility and authority, in the critical role they provide in establishing a growing and prosperous economy, be informed, identify problems, and suggest plausible and reasonable solutions to our governor and legislature.
+- Encouragement for small business people to participate with responsibility and authority.
+Small businesses provide a critical role in establishing a growing and prosperous economy.
+It is essential that small businesses are: informed on current pertinent issues, able to identify problems, and suggest plausible and reasonable solutions to our governor and legislature.

 Since 1967, the California Association of Independent Business, Inc. (CAIB) has provided California’s government leaders with accurate and up-to-date information regarding the impact of legislation on small businesses and the economy.